ardhynugroho/lab-setup/README.md

 ## Docker install script

-A summary of install steps from https://docs.docker.com/engine/install/ubuntu/
+This install script is a summary of installation steps from https://docs.docker.com/engine/install/ubuntu/

 You might need to change user name `ubuntu` in the last line, to a user name used in your setup.